JeffHeck/SchoolDataProject/pagesManual/SchoolBoardRacesReport/report_school_board_races.md

 - Summary
 - School districts that have 0 candidates for at least 1 of their school board member seats
 - School board seats that have 4 or more candidates
+- School districts with 8 or more candidates
 - Sortable table of school board member seats statistics
 - Sources